Vince Skillings

-Vincent Scott Skillings (born May 3, 1959) is a former American football cornerback in the Canadian Football League for the Montreal Alouettes and Montreal Concordes.
+Vincent Scott Skillings (born May 3, 1959) is an American former professional Canadian football cornerback in the Canadian Football League (CFL) for the Montreal Alouettes and Montreal Concordes.
 He played college football at Ohio State University.

-Early years
+Early life

 Skillings attended Derry High School, where he practiced football and track.
 He was a two-way player at running back and cornerback.
 He received All-state honors as a senior.

 He was state finalist in the 100, 220 and 440-yard dash as a senior.

 College career

 Skillings accepted a football scholarship from Ohio State University, to play under head coach Woody Hayes.
 As a freshman, he tore his right knee while playing on special teams.
 As a sophomore, he became a starter at safety and led the team with 6 interceptions (one returned for a touchdown).

 As a junior, he was moved to cornerback and tied for second on the team with 3 interceptions.
 As a senior, he was tied for second on the team with 4 interceptions.
 At the time, his 13 career interceptions ranked fifth All-time in school history.